TritonDataCenter/sdc-imgapi/docs/index.md

 ## Manifest: requirements.brand

 Optional.
-Defines the brand that is required to provision with this image.
+Defines the SmartOS "brand" that is required to provision with this image.
 Brands are related to the type of virtualization used among other factors.
-Currently there are four brands that can be used: 'joyent', 'joyent-minimal', 'sngl' for OS virtualization and 'kvm' for hardware virtualization.
+Common brands are: 'joyent', 'joyent-minimal', 'lx', 'kvm'.

 ## Manifest: requirements.ssh_key